|RESEARCH||Summer Urological Research Experience|

 The James Buchanan Brady Urological Institute provides a unique opportunity for young scientists to work alongside some of the leading researchers in urology and oncology while utilizing a broad range of techniques and methodologies.
 The Department has the unique ability of providing young researchers with a chance to see how research done at the bench can be translated into patient care.

-This year the program is scheduled to run from May 28th, 2013 to August 1st, 2013.
-Interested parties should have their application materials submitted no later than March 18, 2013.
+This year the program is scheduled to run from Sunday, May 24th through Saturday, August 1st, 2015.
+Interested parties should have their application materials submitted no later than February 1st, 2015.

 BRADY RESEARCH HIGHLIGHTS